Please familiarise yourself with the forum, including policy on feature requests, rules & guidelines

 Access here: delugr.haila.fi

-Open source here: Gitlab repo
+Open source here: Github repo

 It's not done or even super useful, but I'm already getting some fun insights from just browsing the most used instruments!
 Maybe someone else might too, so I put it up with automated builds.
-Feel free to drop bug reports and feedback, or better yet just fork the thing and send some PRs.
+Feel free to drop bug reports and feedback, or better yet, just fork the thing and send some PRs.
 I would much rather work on the UI than endless XML parsing :expressionless:

-Here's a few screen grabs for convenience:
+Here are a few screen grabs for convenience:

 Progress update #1 - Samples!